 Historically, diamond prices have experienced periods of both growth and decline.
 In recent years, the prices of certain diamond categories, including lab-grown diamonds, have fallen considerably.
 For example, the price of a 3-carat lab-grown diamond dropped by more than half between Q1 2021 and Q1 2023, from $20,565 to $9,305.

 This trend is expected to continue this year.
-According to industry analyst Paul Zimnisky, “going into 2023, the swift momentum of lab-diamond demand growth continues, however, so does a trend of softer prices.”
+According to industry analyst Paul Zimnisky, “Going into 2023, the swift momentum of lab-diamond demand growth continues; however, so does a trend of softer prices.”

 With these ongoing market dynamics, the diamond industry continues to evolve.
-While some diamond categories may experience price increases, others may remain stable or even decrease in value.
+While some diamond categories may experience price increases, others may remain stable or decrease in value.

 Supply and Demand Dynamics